Th4rg0r/Multilanguage-Sentence-Encoder-Trainer/README.md

 ### Search Results

-The following examples demonstrate the model\'s performance in matching reformulated queries to their original sentences.
+The following examples demonstrate the model's performance in matching reformulated queries to their original sentences.

 #### Example 1